Samiii777/TheRock/docs/rfcs/RFC0011-Windows-Packaging-Requirements.md

 ### Visual Studio Code Plugin Requirements

-A Visual Studio plugin must for ROCm must support deterministic discovery of the ROCm toolchain and assiociated build binaries on Windows.
+A Visual Studio plugin must for ROCm must support deterministic discovery of the ROCm toolchain and associated build binaries on Windows.
 The plugin must support two binding modes:

 **Bind built binaries with latest**
 The plugin resolves the SDK/toolchain root from an environment variable, in this case `ROCM_PATH`.
 This allows projects to automatically build against the most recently installed ROCm version.